Once a sleepy fishing village, Dubai has risen like a phoenix from the desert sands.

 Experience the red dunes of Arabia on this 6-hour 4WD desert adventure.
 You’ll have the option to take a camel ride or puff on an authentic shisha pipe, before you enjoy a sumptuous BBQ buffet dinner beneath the stars.

 Book a 15 or 25-minute Dubai helicopter flight and soar over the man-made archipelagos of Palm Jumeirah and The World.

 Bedouin tribes once drifted between oases by camel, conserving limited water.

-Now, over two billion litres of water are churned out every day by huge desalination plants, and traffic streams over freeways across the city.
+Now over two billion litres of water are pumped out every day by huge desalination plants, and traffic streams over freeways across the city.

 Dubai was known for its pearl exports until the Great Depression stifled demand in the 1930s.
 Oil was discovered in 1966 and helped kick-start modern development.
 To gain an appreciation of ‘the old way of life’, wander the alleys and laneways of the Al Fahidi Historical Neighbourhood and enjoy thick Arabic coffee in one of the many cafes.

 Retrace ancient steps over the dunes with Red Sand Tourism.
 Strap into your four-wheel drive and hold on as the driver pushes their vehicle to limits only they understand.
 Complete some of the journey by camel and surf the dunes before dining under the stars surrounded by music, dancing and hazy smoke from shisha pipes bubbling above burning embers.

 For a more leisurely pace, Platinum Heritage will carry you over the dunes in vintage Land Rovers.
 Combine this with an early morning hot air balloon ride as the sun rises over the majestic Al Hajar Mountains.